nodejs/node/doc/api/http2.md

 * `type` {string} Either `'server'` or `'client'` to identify the type of `Http2Session`.

+## Note on `:authority` and `host`

+HTTP/2 requires requests to have either the `:authority` pseudo-header or the `host` header.
+Prefer `:authority` when constructing an HTTP/2 request directly, and `host` when converting from HTTP/1 (in proxies, for instance).

+The compatibility API falls back to `host` if `:authority` is not present.
+See [`request.authority`][] for more information.
+However, if you don't use the compatibility API (or use `req.headers` directly), you need to implement any fall-back behaviour yourself.

 [ALPN Protocol ID]: https://www.iana.org/assignments/tls-extensiontype-values/tls-extensiontype-values.xhtml#alpn-protocol-ids
 [ALPN negotiation]: #http2_alpn_negotiation
 [Compatibility API]: #http2_compatibility_api